Day 3

 Day 4

-Today we say goodbye to Nashville and head to the far west of Tennessee and the city of Memphis and America’s artery, the Mississippi.
+We then say goodbye to Nashville and head to the far west of Tennessee and the city of Memphis, the Mississippi.
 From its earliest beginnings as a small French garrison, Memphis grew into a magnet for freed slaves after the Civil War and as a cotton trading centre.

 Day 5

-Today we visit one of America’s biggest tourist attractions, Elvis’ Graceland.
+Graceland and National Civil Rights Museum - Today we visit one of America’s biggest tourist attractions, Elvis’ Graceland.
 The ‘King’ bought the Graceland mansion for $100,000 in 1957 when he was just 22 and it was his main home until his death.
 From the time it opened to the public in 1982, Graceland has expanded to include Elvis’ private airplanes and his extensive car collection.
-One of the most iconic houses in America, Graceland’s Meditation Garden is also Elvis’ final resting place.
+One of the most iconic houses in America, Graceland’s Garden is also Elvis’ final resting place.

 This afternoon we step back into America’s historical milestones visiting the National Civil Rights Museum at The Lorraine Motel.
 It was here Martin Luther King was shot on 4th April 1968.
 Five years previous on 28th August 1963 he delivered his famous ‘I Have a Dream’ speech around the Lincoln Memorial in Washington DC to a crowd of 250,000 people.
 The following year in 1964, King won the Nobel Peace Prize for combating racial inequality through non-violent resistance.
 In that same year, President Johnson got a law passed prohibiting all racial discrimination.